cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 ## Requirements

-- An SD card to use with all Homebrew
+- An SD card for homebrew
-  - Must be formatted to Fat32 32KB (32768) allocation.
-  - SD is larger than 32GB?
-[Click Here](https://fat32-format.en.softonic.com/)

-{% capture usbWarning %}

-(Optional) A USB storage device for dumping everything into:
+- A USB storage device to dump your games to (Optional)

-- Only required if the game is too big for the SD card
-- Wii U games can vary in size up to 17GB, the average is 12GB or less

-- Do not let the Wii U Format USB devices you plan to use with Dumpling.
+  - You can use your SD card instead, however USB can be faster and more convenient

-- USB devices must be formatted to Fat32 32KB (32768) allocation.
+All storage devices must be formatted to FAT32 with 32KB (32768) allocation.
+For storage devices larger than 32GB, use [FAT32 Format](https://fat32-format.en.softonic.com/) to format it correctly.
-  - USB is larger than 32GB?
-[Click Here](https://fat32-format.en.softonic.com/)

-{% endcapture %}

-<div class="notice--danger">{{ usbWarning | markdownify }}</div>
+{:.notice--info}

+Ensure you have enough storage space for your dump.
+The largest Wii U game is 17GB, however the majority of games won't need that much space.
+{:.notice--warning}

 ## Downloads